brandur/sorg/content/passages-drafts/001-portland.md

 cleaning, etc.), and am always on the lookout for ways to stay cooler.

-Flyknit is the answer for me.
+Flyknit is the answer.
 Its woven fabric may not be very good for waterproofness, but is unbeatable when it comes to breathability.
 It also looks great with its eclectic designs and scintillating colors, and I say that as someone who's never thought that about a shoe before.
 I just ordered another three pairs of Flyknit Racers because I'm worried that I'll never find a shoe that I like this much again.

 A travel trick that I've really taken to heart is to just wear my Flyknit shoes all the time.
 When I go somewhere, I